 - <project name>.bin-Firmware binary file.
 Download this file to the flash device on your board using OpenOCD.
-When you turn the board on, the SoC loads the application into the RISC-V processor and executes it.

-- <project name>.map-Contains the SoC address map.
+When you turn the board on, the SoC loads the application into the RISC-V processor and executes it. - project name>.elf-Executable and linkable format.
+Use this file when debugging with the OpenOCD debugger. - <project name>.map-Contains the SoC address map.